 If you end up needing a cooler bias than the circuit provides you can increase the 47k resistor (try 51k or 56k) for more room on the cool side of the adjustment range.
 If you need more room on the hot side then decrease the 47k resistor to 43k or 39k.

 This circuit is designed for use only with bridge rectifiers (no power transformer center tap).
 See the section above if your amp has a center tapped power supply.

-Note the .05uF capacitor must be rated as Class X. The two 25uF 200+ volt filter caps have their + terminals connected to ground because the circuit is dealing with negative voltage.
+Note the .05uF capacitor must be rated as Class X or Y. The two 25uF 200+ volt filter caps have their + terminals connected to ground because the circuit is dealing with negative voltage.
 Be sure and get the 1N4007 diode's polarity right with its stripe facing the rectifier.
 The bias pot is shown shaft up.
 All resistors are 1/2 watt rated.
 The black wire at the top goes to ground.
 The blue wire at bottom right carries bias voltage out to the power tube grid leak resistors.